shenhuiying2017/azure-docs.es-es/articles/storage/vs-storage-cloud-services-getting-started-blobs.md

 Para crear un contenedor en su cuenta de almacenamiento, lo único que hay que hacer es agregar una llamada a **CreateIfNotExistsAsync** como en el código siguiente:

-	// Get a reference to a CloudBlobContainer with the variable name 'container'
-    // as described in the "Access blob containers in code" section.

     // If “mycontainer” doesn’t exist, create it. await container.CreateIfNotExistsAsync();